MariaAlonsoLeon/TemperatureAnomaly/README.md

 > 🇮🇨 Canary Islands exhibit warming rates **comparable to the Northern Hemisphere (~3.4 °C/century)**
 > 📈 Linear trends provide a **robust and stable description**
 > ⚖️ Non-linear models improve fit by **< 2% → linearity holds**
 > 🔍 Weak signals of **recent global warming acceleration** contrasting with regional deceleration in the Canary Islands
+> 🌡️ Results are consistent with **high-emission climate scenarios**

 ---